-IRB Review

-Broad consent allows researchers to conduct research on identifiable data/biospecimens without study specific consent or having to request a waiver of informed consent.
+B4: Ethical Implications and Practical Application of Broad Consent Track(s): Pharma/Biotech Perspectives; Informed Consent; Research Involving Data and New Technologies; IRB Review Broad consent allows researchers to conduct research on identifiable data/biospecimens without study specific consent or having to request a waiver of informed consent.
 This reduces administrative burden on researchers sharing data and specimens and for using these materials in future research.
 This session will explore the benefits and ethical implications of broad consent as well as the operational challenges that institutions face when implementing it.
 Learning Objectives:

-•Identify the operational infrastructure needed to implement broad consent at an institution •Articulate ethical concerns associated with broad consent •Obtain a working understanding of three models that can be used to facilitate broad consent Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Legal Counsel; Compliance Personnel; Clinical Research Staff; Researchers and Research Staff B5: A Dialogue with the Department of Energy (DOE) Track(s): A Dialogue with the Feds Led by representatives from the DOE Human Subjects Protection Program, this session is designed to inform attendees about the DOE HSPP, DOE specific requirements, and major initiatives.
-Attendees are encouraged to come with questions of interest to all. ·Learn about the DOE Human Subjects Protection Program and DOE specific requirements •Gain insight on evolving initiatives and key guidance •Provide an opportunity to engage in conversation with the DOE HSPP Managers and address questions of interest for all Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Legal Counsel; QA/QI Professionals; Compliance B6: Are You Leaving Money on the Table?
-Ensuring IRB Fees Are Accounted for in a Single IRB (sIRB) World Track(s): Single IRB; HRPP/IRB Management and Administration With the implementation of sIRB regulations, IRBs may not always know how to ensure the associated IRB fees are accounted for, including identifying if the development of fee schedules when serving as the IRB of record is the appropriate route.
-This session will go through the life cycle of research when an IRB serves as a sIRB and also when ceding review, and explore fees that should and can be recouped for overall HRPP operations.
+Identify the operational infrastructure needed to implement broad consent at an institution Obtain an understanding of operational models that can be used to facilitate broad consent Articulate ethical concerns associated with broad consent •Evaluate the perspectives and opinions that research participants and member of the public hold regarding broad consent Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Legal Counsel; Compliance Personnel; Clinical Research Staff; Researchers and Research Staff B5: A Dialogue with the Department of Energy (DOE) Track(s): A Dialogue with the Feds Led by representatives from the DOE Human Subjects Protection Program, this session is designed to inform attendees about the DOE HSPP, DOE specific requirements, and major initiatives.
+Attendees are encouraged to come with questions of interest to all. •Learn about the DOE Human Subjects Protection Program and DOE specific requirements ·Gain insight on evolving initiatives and key guidance •Provide an opportunity to engage in conversation with the DOE HSPP Managers and address questions of interest for all Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Legal Counsel; QA/QI Professionals; Compliance B6: Evaluating the Impact of Current and Future Single IRB (sIRB) Requirements on Local IRBs Track(s): Single IRB; FDA Regulated Research In the last five years, there has been extensive discussion about how the federal sIRB requirements (e.g., NIH, Common Rule) have changed the HRPP landscape.
+However, the focus has been on the need to rethink the local processes regarding other institutional reviews when the local IRB is not the IRB of record.
+Little discussion has been centered on the sIRB's impact on the workload, composition, education, and the number of the IRB committees themselves.
+This is an especially pressing topic in the light of the upcoming FDA sIRB requirement, which will further centralize IRB review.
+The goal of this session is to bring awareness around the need to evaluate and respond to the impact of current and future SIRB review requirements on local IRBs and how those evaluations tie into the need to rethink IRB member composition, number of IRBs, and member training.
+This interactive session will walk through examples of how small and larg research programs can plan for the impact of sIRB requirements on the composition and function of local IRB committees.
+Tips for strategic planning and evaluations will also be shared.
 Learning Objectives: